guillermoverhelst/guillermoverhelst/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I studied software engineering at the University of Medellin.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Back-End Development, Data Analysis, and Artificial Intelligence.\
-✍️ &nbsp;In my free time, I play videogames and play piano as hobbies.\
+🎹 &nbsp;In my free time, I play videogames and play piano as hobbies.\
 ✉️ &nbsp;You can shoot me an email at guillermoverhelst26@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Linkedin](https://www.linkedin.com/in/guillermo-andres-verhelst-hoyos/) for more details about me.
 I'm open to feedback and suggestions!